Turbo (comics): Excelsior (Loners)

-Deciding that she would do more good with her education in journalism than adventuring, Mickey retired the Torpedo armor.
-With the help of Phil Urich, she got a job at the Los Angeles Times newspaper (though she would later quit this job to relocate to New York for reasons unexplained).
-She founded the group called Excelsior, a support group for retired teenage superheroes; their lives were briefly the focus of the short-lived Loners miniseries.
+Deciding that she would do more good with her education in journalism than adventuring, Mickey retires the Torpedo armor.
+With the help of Phil Urich, she is employed at the Los Angeles Times.
+She later quits this job to relocate to New York for reasons unexplained.
+Mickey goes on to found Excelsior, a support group for retired teenage superheroes.
+The members of Excelsior are featured in the series Loners.